3DCoded/DynamicMacros/docs/tutorial/converting.md

 configs: macros.cfg # You can add more files to this list, separated by commas.
 ```

+??? tip "Fluidd and KlipperScreen"
+    If your Fluidd macros list is empty or your dynamic macros don't appear in KlipperScreen's macros list, you can add the following parameter to your `[dynamicmacros]` config section:

+    ```cfg
+    interface_workaround: true
+    ```

 ??? tip "KlipperScreen"
     If you convert your `LOAD_FILAMENT` and `UNLOAD_FILAMENT` macros to be dynamic, KlipperScreen may not recognize them and report an error.
 To fix this, add blank macros to your `printer.cfg`, before your `[dynamicmacros]` section.
 Example:
     ```cfg title="printer.cfg"